A hybrid quantum-classical algorithm for Bayes-optimal quantum state discrimination using the source code: Technical results

-where $G$ is the Gram matrix of the states $\ket{\psi_i}$, i.e.,
+where $G$ is the Gram matrix of the states $\{\ket{\psi_i}\}$, i.e.,

-This SDP can be much smaller in size compared to the one given by~(\ref{eq:gen_QSD2}) and in general much easier to solve.
+We show the equivalence between the two SDPs in Section~\ref{sec:SDPs}.
+This SDP has the advantage of (typically) being much smaller in size compared to the one given by~(\ref{eq:gen_QSD2}) and in general much easier to solve.
 Indeed, they involve $L$ SDP variables each of size $N$ now.
 Their utility is given by the following theorem.